How does QuitCarbon make money?

 In order to provide our service for free, we make money in a variety of ways.

-We've won multiple prizes and funding from government organizations such as the US Department of Energy and the City of San Francisco for accelerating electrification and helping them hit their ambitious emissions targets and climate goals.
+We've won multiple prizes and funding from government organizations such as the US Department of Energy, the California Energy Commissions, the City and County of San Francisco, the City of Santa Monica, the City of San Jose, 3C-REN, and others for accelerating electrification and helping them hit their ambitious emissions targets and climate goals.
 We've also been awarded funding to conduct electrification outreach and engagement in certain regions like the Central Coast.

-You can read more about the US Department of Energy prizes here and here.
-These competitive prizes are focused on making electrification more affordable and equitable.
+These competitive prizes and grants are focused on making electrification more affordable and equitable.

-We also get a commission from contractors when we refer business to them.
-This commission typically comes from their existing Sales and Marketing budgets.
+We also get a commission from certain contractors when we help them find and serve certain homeowners.
+These payments come from their existing Sales and Marketing budgets.
 We educate and inspire homeowners which makes our contractors' lives easier and their business more efficient, eventually driving down costs for everyone.